 I’ve always dreamed of visiting Croatia.
 Along with most of the countries I visited, it didn’t disappoint.
 It definitely had that ‘holiday’ feel, y’know when you can really feel the heat and everything is very slow-paced.

 First stop in Croatia was Zagreb, the capital city.
-Although it was about an half an hour walk from the train station to our accommodation, it was worth doing as it helped us find our feet in the city to begin with.
-The airbnb we stayed in was perfect for what we needed, with a balcony to sit out on, a traditional bakery across the road and only a short walk to the centre of Zagreb.
+It was about a half an hour walk to our accommodation from the train station and it was perfect for what we needed – a balcony to sit out on, a traditional bakery across the road and only a 15 minute walk to the centre of Zagreb.

-The city of Split is rich in history with Saint Domnius Cathedral and Diocletian’s Palace, which is perfect to explore when the weather is cooler in the mornings and evenings.
+Split Old Town – The city of Split is rich in history with Saint Domnius Cathedral and Diocletian’s Palace, which is perfect to explore when the weather is cooler in the mornings and evenings.
 It is pretty touristy (as expected I guess, it is beautiful) so going at ‘quieter’ times is probably the best way to explore.

-With better weather predicted for our third day in Split, we decided to visit one of the close islands.
-There are plenty of ferries that leave from Split port throughout the day, but we deiced that visiting the island of Brač for a day would be best for us, price and ferry time wise.
-The ferry goes directly from Split port to the city of Supetar, taking about 45 minutes and as we caught an early morning ferry, we maximised our time in Supetar.
-We took our time to wander around the town to begin with as there are plenty of historic cobbled streets and monuments to visit such as Church of the Annunciation.
+Split is well connected to Croatian islands as there are plenty of islands which leave from the port in Split throughout the day.
+Visiting the island of Brač worked well for price and ferry time wise.
+The ferry goes directly from Split port to the city of Supetar, taking about 45 minutes and as we caught an early morning ferry, this maximised our time to explore.
+There is an ‘informal’ walking tour around the city, with history boards directing you from one place to the next, along the historical cobbled streets to monuments such as Church of the Annunciation.

 Supetar’s pebbled beaches are just a stones throw (ha) from the centre and offer stunning views of the mountainous landscape and Split in the distance.
-This makes the beaches perfect for a chilled afternoon, but I would recommend some kind of water shoes to protect your feet if you plan on going into the sea as flip flops did not work for me!1
+This makes the beaches perfect for a chilled afternoon, but I would recommend some kind of water shoes to protect your feet if you plan on going into the sea – the rocks are PAINFUL.